ADA Website Litigation Lawyer Washington, D.C.

 In 2019, a visually impaired woman filed a lawsuit against the singer Beyoncé, alleging she was unable to use some of the key features of the singer’s website because of its lack of standards outlined in the WCAG 2.0.
 As of this writing, the litigation is still pending.
 Some of the issues cited in the lawsuit included:

 Domino’s Pizza also was a defendant in a web accessibility lawsuit filed by a claimant who was blind in 2016.
-The claimant alleged in the lawsuit that he was unable to access neither the company’s website nor their mobile app, even with a screen-reader, in order to order food.
+The claimant alleged in the lawsuit that he was unable to access either the company’s website or its mobile app, even with a screen reader, in order to order food.
 The lawsuit was originally dismissed without prejudice by the district court where it was filed, but the claimant appealed the dismissal, and the appeals court overturned the district court’s decision to dismiss and said the lawsuit could proceed.
 Dominos appealed that decision to the U.S. Supreme Court.
 The Supreme Court declined to review the decision and sent the case back to the district court for trial.
 The case is still pending as of this writing.

 Your users need to be able to operate your website easily and with whatever assistive technology they prefer.
 This might look like ensuring that your website can be operated fully from a keyboard for users who cannot manipulate a mouse.
 This also means not using any content that could cause seizures, such as flashing lights or quickly moving images and icons.
 Having well-organized menus and an easily available sitemap can also help users find their way around your site.
 Working with an ADA website litigation lawyer in Washington, D.C., can help you determine whether your site meets this component of compliance.